-One important consideration for either degree is whether you plan to get a postgraduate degree.
+When considering these two majors, one important consideration for either degree is whether you plan to get a postgraduate degree.
 While each major lends itself well to a variety of careers, you may need to determine if the position you’re ultimately targeting will require a master’s degree or even a doctoral degree.

 Another potential consideration is job outlook in the current market.
 According to the Bureau of Labor Statistics, employment of psychologists is projected to grow 14 percent from 2016 to 2026, whereas there is currently no projected increase within sociology for the same time period.

 In addition to these two considerations, it’s important to take into account what topics your interests are naturally drawn to and what area of study you think will intrigue you the most.
 To help you start to narrow down your potential decision, take our quick 5 question quiz to find out if you’re better suited for a degree in sociology or psychology.